gilatoes/arduino-optiga-trust-x/README.md

 openssl x509 -in certificate.pem -text -noout
 ```

-### E06calculateHash
+### E06CalculateHash
-calculateHash is an example that demonstrates the usage of Trust X SHA256 toolbox function.
+CalculateHash is an example that demonstrates the usage of Trust X SHA256 toolbox function.
 There is also a simple hash benchmarking time for your microcontroller.
 The performance of this benchmark test greatly depends on I2C bus frame size (it affects mainly big blocks of data transmitted to the Trust X chip for hashing), which was limited by default down to 32 bytes (in case of 32 bytes the library will perform fragmentation).

 ### E07SignVerify
 SignVerify demonstrates signature generation and verification methods of the library.